joeytmab/E-Commerce-Database/README.md

 This app primarily deals with the back end for a dummy e-commerce website.
 It exclusively features Express.js API in conjunction with Sequelize.
 MySQL is also used to create, initialize, and seed a database with products by tag, category, and product IDs.

-Below are .gif files showing functionality of the app and its aesthetics on the repository.
+Below are .gif files showing functionality of the app.
+In order to test the API routing, Insomnia was used to create the environment for testing.

 ### Get All Categories/Tags/Products